-[17.5%] of Coastal State Allocation dedicated to CPCs that are Coastal States to address their rights and status as Coastal States, to be shared based on the indicators in Annex 3.
+[[17.5% / 0%] of Coastal State Allocation dedicated to Coastal CPCs to address their rights and status as Coastal CPCs, to be shared based on the indicators in Annex 3.]

+(2) Subject to Article 11.4, Annex 3 may be amended by the Commission to replace the indicators with alternative more precise indicators reflective of the dependency of developing Coastal CPCs on the fish stocks and the fisheries for these stocks, as data necessary to implement such alternative indicators become available.
+Allocations of developing coastal CPCs shall be adjusted to reflect the new indicators once approved by the Commission.

 Correction for Extenuating Circumstances

-6.12.
-A CPC that is a developing coastal State and whose ability to fish for species covered by this Resolution during the catch history reference period referred to in Article 6.7 has been severely restrained or impeded by extenuating circumstances, such as:
+6.13.
+A CPC whose ability and capacity to fish for fish stocks during the catch history reference period referred to in Article 6.7 has demonstrated to have been directly and severely restrained or impeded by extenuating circumstances, such as:

 (a) engagement in war or other military conflicts;